sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

         paths are not yet supported.

     ..  note::
-        Remote to remote transfers are not supported.
+        Remote-to-remote transfers are not supported.

     Leave it empty to not execute any command before a transfer.